-different names to their respective individuals or institutional bodies.
-Since the transcription of Western names was not standardized in the Republican era, certain individuals occur with several variant names in Chinese, not to mention the various misspellings when the Latin script was used.
+Starting with Western names, i.e., Europeans and Americans, which Chinese sources transcribed in Chinese characters, the project has begun to assign the different names to the records of their respective individuals or institutional bodies.
+Since the transcription of Western names was not standardized in the Republican era, certain individuals may occur with several variant names in Chinese, not to mention the various misspellings when the Latin script was used.
 This is why, for example, the actress Constance Bennett has 26 different Chinese name variants recorded from resources in ECPO, most of which were hitherto unknown.
-From the user's perspective, whatever name variant is used as a search term, every mention of the person that this name variant is assigned to will show up in the search results.
+From the user's perspective, whatever name variant is used as a search term, every mention of the agent that this name variant is assigned to will show up in the search results.

 The agent service allows us to distinguish between names (name records) and agents (agent records) and provides functionality to assign different names and occurrences to their respective agents.
 ECPO records all names as they appear in the publications, including pen names, studio names, or possible misspellings.
 We developed a module to merge names, occurrences, and additional metadata into one agent across the databases.
 It is also possible to separate names or extract individual names from one agent to assign them to another.
 In some cases, the disambiguation of individuals is very tricky, sometimes impossible.
 We collect these names in name records.
 For example, we assigned the 340 occurrences of items signed with "editor" (bianzhe 編者) to one single name record.
-We did the same with acronyms, such as Ping 千, or "Y.D."
+We did the same with acronyms, such as Ping 平, or "Y.D."
 Identifying the agents "behind" names may require quite an amount of academic research, but we are steadily making progress.

-As of today, the project has 54,932 name records assigned to 48,124 agents.
-The lists still require substantial editing and cleaning before they can be used for substantial historical analysis.
+As of today, the project assigned 54,932 name records to 48,124 agents.
+Lists still require manual editing and cleaning before they can be used for substantial historical analysis.
 Yet, recording occurrences and co-occurrences of individuals and other entities in texts, pictures, and advertisements allows us to investigate previously neglected historical actors and their networks beyond the well-researched elites.6

-3. Relational Data in ECPO
+4. Relational Data in ECPO

 The most basic unit of relational data in the women's magazine dataset was the connections between various agents and texts or pictures.
-Persons could be elSSN: 2535-8863 DOI: 10.25517/jhnr.xxxxx.xx. either actively connected to texts or photographs as authors or creators, or passively by being mentioned in an article or appearing in an image, coded, for example, as "author of" or "mentioned in."
+Agents could be either actively connected to texts or photographs as authors or creators, or passively by being mentioned in an article or appearing in an image, coded, for example, as "author of" or "mentioned in."
 The same logic of either active or passive appearance applies to institutions, companies, or organizations.
 This distinction allows us to not only create two-modal datasets, but also to make meaningful conversions into one-mode datasets to analyze co-authorship and co-occurrence networks.
 Person-to-person datasets can map, for example, who wrote about whom, who appeared in the same picture or was mentioned in the same set of articles.